 The partnership recognises that a significant amount of work is already taking place both on a strategic and operational basis.
 While the partnership believes that further work is required to improve outcomes against the priorities it does not want to reinvent the wheel or create unnecessary work.
 Therefore a number of mapping exercises will take place against the priorities.
+Some work has started on this as can been seen in the following table.
+A range of activities are in place and we will seek to refine these against planned outcomes as work develops, including engagement with the public, service users and other stakeholders where appropriate to gain their perspective and influence.

-However once the mapping is competed the partnership can agree its combined actions to improve the outcomes and identifying key measure of success as well as allocating the required resources.
-This should be complete within six months of this plan being finalised.
+However once the mapping is Work will continue to develop and enhance competed the partnership's can agree its combined actions to improve the outcomes and work towards identifying key measures of success as well as allocating the required resources.
+The updates and revision to these is should be complete within six months of this edition of the plan being finalised.